 Antifa is a way of life, a belief, and to criminalize it is itself criminal, according to Julia von Heinz.

-The German director’s latest film, “And Tomorrow the Entire World,” just premiered in competition in Venice, where it wowed critics with a very personal story about young left-wing activists fighting what they see as a fascist threat to their country.
-It was also presented in Toronto as part of European Film Promotion’s European Highlights of 2020.
+The German director’s “And Tomorrow the Entire World,” which premiered in competition in Venice and screens this month at El Goona Film Festival in Egypt, wowed critics with a very personal story about young left-wing activists fighting what they see as a fascist threat to their country.

 “Antifa is not a group with a membership card,” von Heinz told Variety.
 “Antifa is an opinion and something you live.
 Antifa means I’m antifascist.
 Who would not agree on that?”